hashicorp/terraform-sentinel-policies/common-functions/tfplan-functions/docs/filter_attribute_map_key_contains_items_not_in_list.md

 # [filter_attribute_map_key_contains_items_not_in_list](../tfplan-functions.sentinel#L1073)
 This function filters a collection of resources, data sources, or blocks to those with an attribute of type map with a specific key that contains any items that are not in a given list.
 A policy would call it when it wants the key of the attribute to only contain members of the list (but not necessarily all of them).
+It is based on a function written by [pshamus](https://discuss.hashicorp.com/u/pshamus/summary) [here](https://discuss.hashicorp.com/t/sentinel-checking-nested-tagging-values/21668/4?u=rberlind).

 ## Sentinel Module
 This function is contained in the [tfplan-functions.sentinel](../tfplan-functions.sentinel) module.